patwua/PatwuaORG/README.md

 - **Routes ↔ Models:** Express routes import Mongoose models to persist and query data.
 For example, `posts.js` interacts with `Post`, `PostDraft`, and others to handle post creation and moderation.
 - **Utilities:** Shared logic like slug generation, tag extraction, and HTML sanitization lives in `server/utils` and is leveraged by routes and models.

+## Identity & Handles

+- Users may sign in and comment without picking a handle.
+- Publishing a post requires setting a unique handle first.
+- Handle suggestions are reserved for a limited time (TTL) via `HANDLE_RESERVE_DAYS` (default **30** days) and released automatically when expired.

 ## Running locally

 From the repository root: